ijtan/ultralytics-rgbd/docs/en/yolov5/tutorials/model_export.md

 # TFLite, ONNX, CoreML, TensorRT Export

-📚 This guide explains how to export a trained YOLOv5 🚀 model from PyTorch to ONNX and TorchScript formats.
+📚 This guide explains how to export a trained YOLOv5 (rocket_emoji) model from PyTorch to ONNX and TorchScript formats.

 ## Before You Start